Guthlac of Crowland: Legacy

+Historiography

+His first hagiographer, Felix of Crowland composed Guthlac's vita within a decade or two of the hermits's death.
+Based on textual evidence within the vita, the medieval historian Bertram Colgrave suggests it was most likely written between 730 and 740.
+Its latest possible date of composition is 749 when its commissioner, Ælfwald of East Anglia died – Felix states in his prologue that he is writing at his king's, Ælfwald's, command.
+It was written in Anglo-Latin, and follows the traditional patterns for hagiographies.
+The survival of many early manuscript copies and the use of Felix's text as the source for later vernacular Old English-language adaptations attest the work's influence in the spread of Guthlac's cult.

 A short Old English sermon (Vercelli XXIII) and a longer prose translation into Old English are both based on Felix's Vita.
-There are also two poems in Old English known as Guthlac A and Guthlac B, part of the tenth century Exeter Book, the oldest surviving collection of English poetry.
+There are also two poems in Old English known as Guthlac A and Guthlac B, part of the tenth-century Exeter Book, the oldest surviving collection of English poetry.
 The relationship of Guthlac A to Felix's Vita is debated, but Guthlac B is based on Felix's account of the saint's death.

 The story of Guthlac is told pictorially in the Guthlac Roll, a set of detailed illustrations of the early 13th century.
 This is held in the British Library, with copies on display in Crowland Abbey.

 Another account, also dating from after the Norman Conquest, was included in the Ecclesiastical History of Orderic Vitalis, which like the Guthlac Roll was commissioned by the Abbot of Crowland Abbey.
 At a time when it was being challenged by the crown, the Abbey relied significantly on the cult of Guthlac, which made it a place of pilgrimage and healing.
 That is reflected in a shift in the emphasis from the earlier accounts of Felix and others.
 The post-conquest accounts portray him as a defender of the church rather than a saintly ascetic; instead of dwelling in an ancient burial mound, they depict Guthlac overseeing the building of a brick and stone chapel on the site of the abbey.

-The Yorkshire village of Golcar on the outskirts of Huddersfield is named after St Guthlac, who preached in the area during the 8th century.
-The name of the village is recorded in the Domesday Book as Goullakarres.